-It can sound scary but it a common condition associated with ageing.
-Cataract treatment is with an operation and is one of the most common performed operations and can help treat the cloudy vision and reduce your dependance on wearing glasses as well.
+It may sound scary but it is a common condition associated with aging.
+Cataracts are treated with surgery and are one of the most commonly performed operations and can help treat blurry vision and also reduce your dependence on wearing glasses.

-It is one of the most effective and safest operations performed today by Ophthalmologists thanks to modern technology and appropriate training of surgeons.
-It is usually covered by your health insurance company but please check your policy to make sure.
+It is one of the most effective and safe operations performed by ophthalmologists today thanks to modern technology and proper training of Surgeons.
+It is usually covered by your health insurance company but please check your policy to be sure.

 What can I expect after the surgery?

-Before having the procedure, you will be advised about what to expect before, during and after your procedure to help you make an informed decision about whether or not to proceed.
+Before you have the procedure, you will be notified of what to expect before, during, and after your procedure to help you make an informed decision about whether or not to proceed.

-The surgeon then completes the cataract removal and implantation of the clear artificial lens by closing the incision in your eye (here a stitch may be needed but most commonly it can be closed without any stitches), and a protective shield is placed over the eye to keep it safe in the early stages of your recovery.
-As the cataract or natural lens can be yellow and brown in tone, patients often report seeing more vivid colours and blues after the procedure.
+Then the surgeon completes the removal of the Cataract and implantation of the transparent artificial lens by closing the incision in your eye (here a stitch may be needed but most commonly it can be closed without any stitches), and a protective shield is placed over the eye that will keep you safe in the early stages of your recovery.
+Since cataracts or a normal lens can be yellow and Brown in color, patients often report seeing more bright and blue colors after the procedure.